• Home

-Empowering doctors through transformational WHS law reforms is essential to address unsafe working conditions in health care
+Empowering clinicians through transformational WHS law reforms to address unsafe working conditions in health care

 • Document evidence discreetly: Keep secure, factual records of incidents, witnesses, and impacts.
 Patterns of repetitive abuse often emerge over time.